kragen/dercuano/markdown/interval-raymarching.md

+In talking with banyaszvonat, the following idea arose:
 I think it's possible to speed up raymarching with signed distance fields enormously using affine arithmetic and possibly even interval arithmetic.